-This message is for every believer who knows they belong to God, yet still chooses—intentionally and knowingly—to step into sin for the sake of momentary pleasure.
+This message is for the believer who knows they belong to God yet still chooses—intentionally and knowingly—to step into sin for the sake of momentary pleasure.
 You call it “every now and then” because it feels rare, but you still allow yourself to smoke, indulge in sexual immorality, or flirt with tarot cards and palm readings because the thrill of “knowing your future” feels harmless.
 You excuse bitterness, envy, recreational drugs, drunkenness, or consuming ungodly content because you’ve convinced yourself it’s not that serious.

 You may reason, “God knows my heart; I’m only human.”
 You remind yourself that your spirit is willing but your flesh is weak.
 You even point to Paul’s words in Romans 7:15—“The things I want to do, I don’t do; the things I don’t want to do, I sometimes find myself doing.”
 And with that, you quietly conclude: If Paul struggled, who am I to resist slipping up once in a while?